What is Internal Auditing?

 Colleges and Postsecondary Education

-Colleges and universities often work closely with banks and financial institutions.
-Many schools keep internal auditors on staff to make sure that every detail is handled correctly and efficiently.
+Colleges and universities often work closely with banks and similar institutions.
+Many schools keep them on staff to make sure that every detail is handled correctly and efficiently and perfrm data entry and analysis.

-Auditors working in a school setting must be aware of the regulations surrounding loans, grants, and other sources of financial aid.
-This is another field in which rules are frequently changing, and internal auditors can help schools make sure they remain in compliance with new laws.
+Those working in a school setting must be aware of the regulations surrounding loans, grants, and other sources of financial aid.
+This is another field in which rules are frequently changing, and internal reviewers have the ability to help schools make sure they follow all new laws and the code of ethics and provide essential financial services to students.

 Education Needed for an Internal Auditing Career

-In order to be qualified for a career as an internal auditor, students will have to complete a minimum education of a bachelor’s degree in accounting, finance, business, or another related field.
-Specialized courses covering auditing topics may also be required.
-If you’re still working on your education, make sure to discuss your career plans with your student advisor to ensure you’re on the right path.
+In order to be qualified for a career as a financial services auditor, students will have to complete a minimum education of at least a bachelor’s degree level or better in accounting, finance, business, or another related course of study.
+Specialized courses or programs that review auditing topics may also be required.
+If you’re still working on your education, make sure to discuss your career plans with your student advisor to ensure you’re on the right path and make sure you're planning your classes and any required additional learning accordingly.

-After completing a bachelor’s degree, internal auditors have the choice between entering the job force with an entry level position or going back to school to pursue a graduate degree in your chosen concentration.
+After you're completed a bachelor’s degree, you'll have the choice between entering the job force in an entry-level position or going back to school to pursue a graduate degree and improve your skill in a chosen concentration.

 Auditors should be knowledgeable in areas like: